-Rogers State University’s reputation as one of the best online colleges for working adults and single parents has been long established.
-The school’s Single Mothers Inspiring Lifelong Education (SMILE) program helps to facilitate the success of single moms going back to school through online tutoring, career services, financial aid, health resources, and more.
-The school offers a variety of bachelor degree programs for working adults as well as some of the best degrees for stay at home moms, including:
+Rogers State’s reputation as one of the top online colleges for busy moms and single parents has been long-established.
+The school’s Single Mothers Inspiring Lifelong Education (SMILE) program helps to facilitate the success of single moms through online tutoring, career services, financial aid, health resources, and more.
+The school offers a variety of bachelor programs as well as some of the best online college degrees for stay-at-home moms, including:

 - Bachelor of Science (BS) in Business Administration

 - BS in Business Information Technology